MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 14. Select **Save** to apply your changes to the measure.

 ## View your measures

 After creating at least one measure, you'll see a list of measures on the **Measures** page in Customer Insights.

-You'll find informatin about the measure type, the creator, creation date and time, last edit state and time, status (whether the measure is active, inactive or failed from being created), and last refresh date and time.
+You'll find information about the measure type, the creator, creation date and time, last edit state and time, status (whether the measure is active, inactive or failed from being created), and last refresh date and time.
 When you select a measure from the list, you can see a preview of the measure output.

 To export the data, select **Download as CSV** after opening the measure preview.

 ## Edit measures

-You can also edit, delete, or rename the data of any of your created measures by first selecting the vertical ellipsis.
+You can edit or rename your created measures.

+1. Go to the **Measures** page.

+2. Select the vertical ellipsis next to the measure you want to change.

-Choose options from the drop-down menu.
+3. Choose **Edit** from the options in the drop-down menu.

+4. Apply your changes and select **Save**.

 ## Delete measures

+You can delete existing measures.

+1. Go to the **Measures** page.

+2. Select the vertical ellipsis next to the measure you want to delete.

+3. Choose **Delete** from the options in the drop-down menu.

+4. Confirm your deletion.

 ## Next step

-Make sure to visit the **Unify** section if you haven't yet completed the data configuration process.
-Upon the completion of the Unify modules, you might want to use the measure you have just created to create your first customers segment using the **Segments** page.
-You can also unlock more insights via the **Activities** and **Enrich Profiles** pages.
+You cam use existing measures to create your first customer segment on the **Segments** page.
+For more information, see [Segments](pm-segments.md).